Tuesday, July 8, 2025

 Table of contents

 Open Database Connectivity (ODBC) is a standard application programming interface that allows external applications to access data from diverse database management systems.
-The ODBC interface provides for maximum interoperability – an application that is independent of any DBMS, can access data in various databases through a tool called an ODBC driver, which serves as an interface between an external program and an ODBC data source, i.e. a specific DBMS or cloud service.
+The ODBC interface ensures maximum interoperability by enabling applications to work independently of any specific database management system (DBMS).
+It enables access to data across different databases using an ODBC driver, which acts as a bridge between the application and the ODBC data source—whether it’s a local DBMS or a cloud-based service.

 DRIVER={Devart ODBC Driver for Oracle};Direct=True;Host=127.0.0.1;SID=ORCL1020;User ID=John;Password=Doe

 1. Run the downloaded installer file.
-If you already have another version of the driver installed in the system, you will get a warning — click Yes to overwrite the old files, though it’s recommended to first uninstall the old version.
-If this is the first time you install Devart ODBC driver, just click Next.
+If you already have another version of the driver installed in the system, you will get a warning—click Yes to overwrite the old files, though it’s recommended to first uninstall the old version.
+If this is the first time you are installing the Devart ODBC driver, just click Next.

 2. Read and accept the license agreement, then click Next.